 Similarly, the triangular floor tiles pick up on the sharp angles of the pendant light.
 And while these corresponding pieces, along with the symmetry of the lighting and faucet flanked by the two windows, create a beautiful sense of cohesion, the stool offsets it just a touch for extra intrigue.

 If you're trying to master the effortlessly elegant look in your bathroom, allow this one to be your guide.
-With a symphony of textures, there's plenty of dimension and depth while still maintaining a clean, sleek aesthetic.
+There's plenty of dimension and depth with a symphony of textures while still maintaining a clean, sleek aesthetic.
 The marble dresses up the more casual elements—like the exposed wood beams and rug—and the matte black elements throughout the space introduce a more sophisticated edge.
-The real stunner, of course, is that bathtub.
+The real stunner, of course, is that unique bathtub.

 Here's proof that minimalist interiors don't have to look like they're from the future.
 If you like the pared-down approach but prefer a traditional design to modernism, take notes from the bathroom above.
-The freestanding tub, the floor-to-ceiling marble, and the simple black stool blend together perfectly, and the tall cream curtains add just enough drama and contrast.
+The freestanding tub, the floor-to-ceiling marble, and the simple black stool blend perfectly, and the tall cream curtains add just enough drama and contrast.